TRUCK BED

 She said, "Don't come home if you go to the bar"

-➔ "Don't come home" is in the imperative mood, expressing a command or prohibition.
-"If you go to the bar" is the conditional clause (Type 1), expressing a likely condition and its result.
+➔ "Don't come home" is an imperative, expressing a command or prohibition.
+The "if you go to the bar" is a type 1 conditional, expressing a real possibility and its likely consequence.
+This is a common structure for giving warnings.

 -